FREE SHIPPING ON ORDERS OF 3 OR MORE DISPLAY BUDDIES IN ANY COMBINATION OF SIZES!

 DIY Valentine Day Door Decoration

 Hey there, friends!
 I want to show you something handy that I did for Valentine’s Day that you can you do for just about any holiday.
+This DIY project used items I had at home and was completed in 30 minutes.

-I wanted to try something a little different than wreaths or plaques on my front door.
 Instead of decorating with plate hangers on my interior walls only, I decided to spruce up my front door with a DIY Valentine’s Day door decoration utilizing a cookie platter and…

 …a Medium Display Buddie wall hanger… Just look how cute it is!